mfred488/mfred488.github.io/_posts/2020-01-14-2019-SANS-holiday-hack-challenge-write-up.markdown

 {% endhighlight %}

 It looks like the spray attack happened on November 19th, from 12:21:44 to 12:22:51.
-Do we see any successfull login ([eventid 4624](https://docs.microsoft.com/en-us/windows/security/threat-protection/auditing/event-4624)) at that time?
+Do we see any successful login ([eventid 4624](https://docs.microsoft.com/en-us/windows/security/threat-protection/auditing/event-4624)) at that time?
 Using a couple of greps (with the handy options `A` and `B`, allowing to keep lines surrounding the matching lines), we can extract the users (6th string of the event's data) who managed to login at that time.

 {% highlight bash %}
 $ cat result | grep "0x00001210" -B 5 -A 28 | grep "Nov 19, 2019 12:2[12]" -A 32 | grep "String: 6" | sort | uniq